 AI will come into its own

-Rather than replace people, experts predict that artificial intelligence (AI) will come into its own this year, helping us better achieve our goals.
+Rather than replace people, experts predict that artificial intelligence (AI) will come into its own this year, helping us better achieve our goals and skill-gaps, see our Employee Development Software.
 This may be helping to implement social distance measures or undertaken administration on our behalf.
 In any case, it will add value to the employee experience.

 Not to forget the role that wellbeing plays in all of this.
 With a shift to home working, employers have grown to recognise the importance of supporting colleagues in their personal lives, be it through better childcare, flexible working, or time-off to pursue other interests.
 Undoubtedly, it’s an area of great focus for the year ahead.
 Read about The Focus On Wellbeing In The Age of Covid.